isotopp/isotopp.github.io/_posts/2020-12-09-embracing-the-stream.md

 This other ingredient is immutable infrastructure.

 It is the basic idea that we do no longer manipulate the state of the base image we run our code on, ever, after it is deployed.
+It's basically death to Puppet and its likes.

-Instead we change the build process, rebuild and redeploy.
+Instead we change the build process, producing immutable images, and quickly rebuild and redeploy.
 We deploy the base image, and then supply secrets, runtime config and control config in other, more appropriate ways.
 Things like Vault, a consensus system such as Zookeeper, or similar mechanisms come to mind.
+It allows us to orchestrate change across a fleet of instances, all alike, in a way that guarantees consistency across our fleet, in an age where all computing has become distributed computing.

 The same thinking can be applied to the actual base operating system of the host, where we remove application installs completely from the base operating system.
 Instead we provide a mechanism to mount and unmount application installs, including their dependencies, in the form of virtual machine images, container images or serverless function deployments (also containers, but with fewer buttons).